CLAUDIA'S ENGLISH PROJECT 2

 In the early twentieth century there were large numbers of very elegant passenger ships.

-They crossed the Atlantic from Liverpool or Southampton to New York in five or six days.
+They crossed the Atlantic from Liverpool or Southampton to New Yor

 The most famous ship was probably the Titanic.
 It sank in 1912 and over 1,500 people drowned.
 It was the worst disaster in maritime history.
 You probably know about if from one of the most expensive films ever made -Titanic!